 Wondering how to clean a toilet?
 Follow this simple cleaning process!

-After a lot of cleaning discussions with friends, I think you either love or hate cleaning toilets – there’s no in between.
+After a lot of cleaning discussions with friends, I think every homemaker either loves or hates cleaning toilets.
+There is no in between.

 I don’t hate cleaning toilets – in fact, there are few other places in my home that I feel more satisfaction after cleaning.
 There’s something about seeing a disgustingly dirty toilet bowl and the scrubbing it until it shines.